easybuilders/easybuild-docs/docs/manipulating-dependencies.md

 ### Filtering dependencies based on version {: #filter_deps_by_version }

-Since EasyBuild v3.8.0, filtering dependencies based on their version is also supported.
+Since SimpleBuild v3.8.0, filtering dependencies based on their version is also supported.

 For each entry in `--filter-deps`, the expected format is either: